 The production plan

-The production plan ensures that the product is produced according to specification.
+The production plan ensures that the product is produced according to specifications.
 The production plan is also used to ensure that the product is made on time and low cost.

 Types of production plans